 LM can trigger many different symptoms, such as:

 - Weakness or lack of coordination in your arms and legs

 - Loss of bladder or bowel control

-The Ommaya reservoir has a small tube that connects it to the areas of the brain where CSF is made.
+Chemotherapy for LM is often given straight into your CSF through an Ommaya reservoir, a dome-shaped device that’s placed under your scalp during a surgery.
+The Ommaya reservoir has a small tube that connects it to the areas of your brain where CSF is made.
 Chemotherapy given this way has very few side effects because only a small dose is needed to treat the cancer cells in the CSF.
-There may be times when you will need to have an LP, even though you have an Ommaya reservoir.
-Your chemotherapy will be given to you as an outpatient.
+There may be times when you will need to have chemotherapy through a lumbar puncture, even if you have an Ommaya reservoir.